2019 EQuIP COURSE FACULTY

 Professor of Medicine & Emergency Medicine, Harvard Medical School

 Dr. Edlow is a Professor of Medicine and Emergency Medicine at Harvard Medical School.
 He lectures nationally and internationally on topics such as stroke, TIA, subarachnoid hemorrhage, and various causes of weakness and dizziness.
 He is an internationally renowned expert on neurological emergencies.
 Dr. Edlow’s ED operational specialty areas include ED quality assurance, ED physical layout and facilities redesign, physician professional development, and the creation and implementation of clinical practice guidelines.
 For the past 15 years, Dr. Edlow has contributed to the international development of emergency medicine in a variety of countries, participating in educational, quality assessment, and emergency care systems consulting projects.
 Practicing medicine since 1981, he is board-certified in both emergency medicine and internal medicine.
 Since 1999, Dr. Edlow has served as Vice Chairman of the Department of Emergency Medicine at BIDMC.
-He is also a Professor of Medicine & Emergency Medicine at Harvard Medical School.

 Barbara Masser, MD